Project Governance: Pillars, Roles, Principles, and Components

 • Project governance defines the rules by which project management is conducted in an organization.

-• Project governance aligns project efforts with the organization’s strategic goals.
+• The main focus is to align project efforts with the organization’s strategic goals.

-• Project governance increases accountability and improves risk management, thereby increasing the quality of project deliverables.
+• With project governance, accountability is increased and risk management is improved, thereby increasing the quality of project deliverables.

-• Project governance establishes the company culture and its ethics.
+• This framework also establishes the company culture and its ethics.

 What is project governance?